zhihui-dhc/aib-website/content/en-US/blog/atom-supply-and-distribution.md

 slug: atom-supply-distribution
 date: 2017-03-29
 author: Brian Fabian Crain
 excerpt: A lot of people have been asking us how many atoms will be created and how they will be distributed.
-So we thought it would be useful to give an overview and run through a few different scenarios that show what happens at different levels of funding.
 ~~~

 A lot of people have been asking us how many atoms will be created and how they